 Through the Centre, Great-West Life commissions research and the creation of new resources, working to expand knowledge on mental health issues affecting the workplace, and to turn that knowledge into practical strategies and tools for all employers in Canada.

-Whether we've sponsored development of a resource, collaborated with another organization, or are providing information from a third party expert, we work to make resources widely accessible through our website and other means such as forums and events that bring interested parties together to share information.
+Whether we've sponsored development of a resource, collaborated with another organization, or are providing information from a third party expert, we work to make resources widely accessible through our website and other means, such as forums and events that bring interested parties together to share information.

 Ipsos Reid surveys

 These surveys are among the largest of their kind in Canada.
 They provide data to help define and respond to workplace mental health needs, including identifying and addressing psychological health and safety in the workplace, responding to depression in the workplace, and assessing emotional intelligence.

 2012 Survey Overview

+In 2012, the Centre engaged Ipsos Reid for two follow-up surveys to provide an update on the 2007 and 2009 surveys, as well as to conduct a third survey on emotional intelligence of managers and supervisors in the workplace.
 This brochure covers highlights from the 2012 survey on Depression in the Workplace, Psychological Health and Safety in the Workplace, and Emotional Intelligence.

 2009 Survey Overview